pingcap/docs/troubleshoot-cpu-issues.md

 * Check the `gRPC duration` metric.
 This metric represents the total duration of a gRPC request in TiKV.
 You can find out the potential network issue by comparing `gRPC duration` of TiKV and `KV duration` of TiDB.
 For example, the gRPC duration is short but the KV duration of TiDB is long, which indicates that the network latency between TiDB and TiKV might be high, or that the NIC bandwidth between TiDB and TiKV is fully occupied.

-* The TiKV restart causes the re-election.
+* Re-election because TiKV is restarted.
-    * TiKV panics and is then restarted by `systemd` to run normally.
-You can check the TiKV log to confirm whether `panic` exists.
-This situation is unexpected and you need to report a bug.
+    * After TiKV panics, it is pulled up by `systemd` and runs normally.
+You can check whether panic has occurred by viewing the TiKV log.
+Because this issue is unexpected, [report a bug](https://github.com/tikv/tikv/issues/new?template=bug-report.md) if it happens.
-    * TiKV is stopped by `stop`/`kill` by a third party.
-Then TiKV is restarted by `systemd`.
-You can view `dmesg` and `TiKV log` to confirm the cause.
+    * TiKV is stopped or killed by a third party and then pulled up by `systemd`.
+Check the cause by viewing `dmesg` and the TiKV log.
-    * OOM occurs in TiKV and TiKV is restarted.
+    * TiKV is OOM, which causes restart.
-    * The dynamical adjustment of `THP` is hung.
+    * TiKV is hung because of dynamically adjusting `THP` (Transparent Hugepage).

-* Check monitor: Check Grafana -> **TiKV-details** -> **errors** -> `server is busy`, and you can see that the write stall occurs in TiKV RocksDB that causes the re-election.
+* Check monitor: TiKV RocksDB encounters write stall and thus results in re-election.
+You can check if the monitor **Grafana** -> **TiKV-details** -> **errors** shows `server is busy`.

-* Network isolation occurs in TiKV that causes the re-election.
+* Re-election because of network isolation.

-* `block-cache` is configured too large a value that causes OOM.
-You can confirm this cause by selecting the corresponding instances in the Grafana -> **TiKV-details** panel and viewing the `block cache size` metric of RocksDB.
-At the same time, check whether the `[storage.block-cache] capacity = # "1GB"` parameter value is properly configured.
-By default, the `block-cache` value of TiKV is set to 45% of the total machine memory.
-For the containerized deployment, you need to explicitly specify this parameter, because the memory of the physical machine obtained by TiKV might exceed the memory limit of a single container.
+* If the `block-cache` configuration is too large, it might cause TiKV OOM.
+To verify the cause of the problem, check the `block cache size` of RocksDB by selecting the corresponding instance in the monitor **Grafana** -> **TiKV-details**.
+Meanwhile, check whether the `[storage.block-cache] capacity = # "1GB"`parameter is set properly.
+By default, TiKV's `block-cache` is set to `45%` of the total memory of the machine.
+You need to explicitly specify this parameter when you deploy TiKV in the container, because TiKV obtains the memory of the physical machine, which might exceed the memory limit of the container.

-* Coprocessor receives many large queries and the amount of data to return is large.
-The speed at which gRPC messages are sent falls behind the speed at which Coprocessor exports data to the client, which causes the OOM.
-You can confirm this cause by checking whether the `response size` metric in the Grafana -> **TiKV-details** -> **coprocessor overview** panel exceeds `network outbound`.
+* Coprocessor receives many large queries and returns a large volume of data. gRPC fails to send data as quickly as the coprocessor returns data, which results in OOM.
+To verify the cause, you can check whether `response size` exceeds the `network outbound` traffic by viewing the monitor **Grafana** -> **TiKV-details** -> **coprocessor overview**.

 ### Bottleneck of a single TiKV thread

 There are some single threads in TiKV that might become the bottleneck.

-* Too many Regions on a single TiKV node cause the single gRPC threads to become the bottleneck (see Grafana -> **TiKV-details** -> `Thread CPU/gRPC CPU Per Thread`).
-In v3.x and later versions, you can resolve this issue by enabling the Hibernate Region feature.
+* Too many Regions in a TiKV instance causes a single gRPC thread to be the bottleneck (Check the **Grafana** -> **TiKV-details** -> **Thread CPU/gRPC CPU Per Thread** metric).
+In v3.x or later versions, you can enable `Hibernate Region` to resolve the issue.
-* In versions earlier than v3.0, when the single `raftstore` thread or the single `apply` thread becomes the bottleneck (Grafana -> **TiKV-details** -> `Thread CPU/raft store CPU` and `Async apply CPU` exceed `80%`), you can scale out the TiKV instance (for v2.x) or upgrade to v3.x for the multi-threaded mode.
+* For versions earlier than v3.0, when the raftstore thread or the apply thread becomes the bottleneck (**Grafana** -> **TiKV-details** -> **Thread CPU/raft store CPU** and **Async apply CPU** metrics exceed `80%`), you can scale out TiKV (v2.x) instances or upgrade to v3.x with multi-threading.

 ### CPU load increases